Not if we prepare.

 Back it up.

-Paper can last a long time, but it’s notoriously difficult to back up.
-Imagine the manuscripts and documents that have been lost to the ages forever because of a fire, water, or even intentional destruction.
-I, for one, wish that the Library at Alexandria had been backed up, and mourn what was lost when it was destroyed.
+Paper can last a long time, but it’s notoriously difficult to back up2.
+Imagine the manuscripts and documents lost to the ages forever through fire, water, or even intentional destruction.
+I wish the library at Alexandria had been backed up, and I mourn what was lost when it was destroyed.

-In most of these cases digital storage is, in fact, the solution.
-Once digitized, movies or just about anything can be quickly and easily replicated so data loss need never happen again.
-In particular, as physical storage formats change over time, that replication can be from old to new media as well.
-Just as I copy my archival CDs to my hard disk today, presumably that hard disk could someday be copied to its future technological replacement.
+In most of these cases, digital storage is the solution.
+Once digitized, movies (or just about anything else) can be quickly and easily replicated; data loss need never happen again.
+As physical storage formats change over time, that replication will shift from old to new media.
+Just as I copy my archival CDs to my hard disk today, one day I’ll migrate that hard disk to its future technological replacement.

 The future of file formats

-File formats remain a problem, but only to a certain degree.
+File formats remain a problem, but only to a degree.

 Less popular digital formats have a less certain future.